Trustworthy-Software/APKCOVID/README.md

 ## Publication

-To appear in Empirical Software Engineering, Springer (EMSE) - 2021 The paper is currently hosted on arXiv website at: https://arxiv.org/abs/2006.11002
+The paper has been accepted to be published in Empirical Software Engineering, Springer (EMSE) - 2021

+The paper is currently hosted on arXiv website at: https://arxiv.org/abs/2006.11002